Introduction to environmental impact assessments

 - public inquiry.

-There is no opportunity for public comment on the minister’s decision about the type of assessment selected; however, there may be a chance to comment on the draft assessment prior to the minister’s decision to approve the project.
+There is no opportunity for public comment on the Planning Minister’s decision about the type of assessment selected; however, there may be a chance to comment on the draft assessment prior to the minister’s decision to approve the project.

 Decision to approve a controlled action